Network access will be severely limited on Saturday 14 and Sunday 15 December due to essential maintenance work.

 This tutorial will show you the basics of how to use the new Search@Library Catalogue, including searching for books and journals, and how to manage your Library record

-- Finding journal articles (tutorial)
+- Finding journal articles online (tutorial)

 - Introduction to literature searching in Dentistry, Healthcare, Medicine, Psychology.